inousbhk/Speech-rate/README.md

 # INRIA
-Here is the main script, with several blocks, to preprocess and analyse the conversations, in termes of speech rate, among other things.
+Here is the main script, with several blocks, to preprocess, analyse and plot aspects of the speech rate alignment in the Chico corpus conversations.